What is psychodynamic psychotherapy?

 What happens during the session?

 Sessions are 50 minutes long and usually occur weekly.
-Your therapist will help you to understand what experiences in your life have influenced who you are now, and how the ways you have learned to cope in the past might help or hinder you in the present.
-Rather than focus on a specific situation, the focus will be on how you experience the situation, and through this you will begin to understand how you shape your life and how your life shapes you.
+Your therapist will help you to understand what experiences in your life have shaped and influenced who you are now and how the ways you have learned to cope in the past might help or hinder you in the present.

 It’s never too late to change